M. Nawaz Basha

-Mohammed Nawaz Basha (born 2 October 1978) is an Indian politician from Andhra Pradesh.
+Mohammed Nawaz Basha (born 2 October 1973) is an Indian politician from Andhra Pradesh.
 He is an MLA of YSR Congress Party from Madanapalle Assembly Constituency in Chittoor District.
 He won the 2019 Andhra Pradesh Legislative Assembly Election.
 He was denied the ticket by YSRCP for the 2024 Andhra Pradesh Legislative Assembly Election.

 Early life and education

 Basha is born in Madanapalle to M. Akbar Saheb and Rameeza Bee.
-He completed his Class X from UMTS English medium high school, Arogyavaram, Madanapalle in 1987.
+He studied up to Class 9 at UMTS English medium high school, Arogyavaram, Madanapalle.

 Career

 Basha started his political career with Indian National Congress.
-Later, he moved to YSR Congress Party and won the 2019 Andhra Pradesh Legislative Assembly Election defeating Dommalapati Ramesh of Telugu Desam Party by a margin of 29,648 votes.
+Later, he moved to YSR Congress Party.
+He won the 2019 Andhra Pradesh Legislative Assembly Election defeating Dommalapati Ramesh of Telugu Desam Party by a margin of 29,648 votes.